 David Garin: David recently retired from the University of Missouri-St. Louis where he was Associate Professor of Chemistry and Director of the Center for Science and Technology.
 He coauthored the textbook, Chemistry: Its Role in Society and continues to write.
 He served as the first chairperson of Missouri’s Hazardous Waste Management Commission and worked at the EPA in Washington, D.C.
 David was a Congressional Science Fellow in 1980-81 working in Congressman Al Gore’s office on environmental issues.
 He has served on the Coalition Board for more than 20 years in various roles.

-Nadim Kanafani, MD: Dr. Kanafani joined the MCE Board in 2014.
+Nadim Kanafani, MD, President: Dr. Kanafani joined the MCE Board in 2014.
 He attended Washington University and obtained his medical degree from the University of Missouri-Columbia School of Medicine.
 Dr. Kanafani is a board-certified pediatrician who has worked in a wide variety of practice settings since completing his training at St. Louis Children's Hospital in 2001.
 He is currently a pediatrician with the Glennon Care Pediatrics.
 He completed a fellowship in pediatric endocrinology in 2009 and has conducted research and advocacy work in the areas of nutrition, obesity, and the environmental determinants of health.
 Dr. Kanafani joins the MCE board with a strong interest in advancing the organization's goals to link health and community well-being with environmental advocacy.

 Stuart Keating: Stuart is an environmental attorney and game designer who co-owns Earthbound Beer.
 He's a lifelong outdoorsman who has camped nearly 300 nights and biked, hiked, climbed, camped and canoed in over 30 states.
 He began working with the Coalition while a student attorney in the Interdisciplinary Environmental Clinic at Washington University in Saint Louis.
 He has also worked with the Great Rivers Environmental Law Center and the Ozark Regional Land Trust.
 Stuart has several years experience in non-profit management, environmental policy and lobbying, and was part of the successful efforts to increase state park funding, increase clean water permit fees, and strengthen protections for the Current and Jacks Fork Rivers.
 He is always available for hikes, bike rides float trips with MCE members.